Megan Reid

-Megan Elizbeth Reid (born July 9, 1996) is an American professional soccer player who plays as a defender in the National Women's Soccer League (NWSL) for Angel City FC.
+Megan Elizbeth Reid (born July 8, 1996) is a professional soccer player who plays as a center back for Denver Summit FC of the National Women's Soccer League (NWSL).
+Born in the United States, she plays for the Canada national team.
+Reid previously played for Angel City FC, where she was an iron woman in 2022.

-Early life
+Early life and college career

 Reid was born in Orinda, California, where she attended Miramonte High School and played club soccer for Lamorinda SC.
 She has a sister, Katie, and a brother, Danny.

-College career

 Reid attended the University of Virginia, where she made 83 appearances and scored two goals.
 Her senior year, she started all 21 games, scored a golden goal at No. 2 West Virginia, and had two game-winning assists.
-Also in her senior year, she was named to the All-ACC second team and the ACC Women's Soccer All-Academic team.
+Her performances earned her places on the All-ACC second team and the ACC Women's Soccer All-Academic team.

+Club career

-Professional career
+Early career

-After losing her father, David, in her senior year of college, Reid declined to participate in the 2018 NWSL College Draft.
+After losing her father, George, in her senior year of college, Reid declined to participate in the 2018 NWSL College Draft.
 Having talked about becoming a firefighter with her father before his passing, she decided to start volunteering at a local fire department in Virginia.
-She then moved back to the Bay Area to pursue a career as an emergency medical technician.
+She then moved back to the San Francisco Bay Area to pursue a career as an emergency medical technician.
 While interning as a paramedic, Reid and her coworkers often played pickup soccer inside the fire station, and she rediscovered her love for the sport.

 Reid rejoined her old club team, Lamorinda SC, which had just entered the semipro WPSL, and played seven of the team's eight games.
 From there, the Lamorinda staff and her college coach, Steve Swanson, began looking for professional playing opportunities, and she landed a training spot with FC Thy-Thisted Q in the Danish Kvindaeligaen.
 After San Diego Wave FC placed her on their discovery list, she joined their preseason training camp, but did not make the roster.
 She then joined Angel City for their preseason on an invitation from Head Coach Freya Coombe and earned a professional contract.

-Reid played every minute of Angel City's inaugural season.